 Mentoring is more commonly offered in-house and led by a leader who has more experience in a similar field as the mentee.
 Coaching, however, can be offered in-house or externally.
 Generally, as the seniority of executives increases, they tend to leverage external coaches as they value the neutral viewpoint and to be free from conflict of interest.
 Psychological safety becomes a valued element that many executives look out for.

 Here is our blog post on executive coaching and its benefits so check it out here.

 3. Online Learning

 Online learning is a cost-effective and dynamic way of developing leaders through smart technology, creating multiple opportunities for leaders to learn.
 Depending on the design of the online course, this leadership training mode has increased in popularity over the years.
 The range of training programs continues to expand.
 Some may like a training course that focuses on skills while others may focus on attitudes.
 The alluring features are program participants can customize, set the pace, and learn at any time, anywhere with almost no travel cost.
-That’s why a program like the Foundation and Advanced Course in Agile Thinking and Development is highly popular among busy professionals.
+That’s why a program like the Advanced Course in Agile Thinking and Development is highly popular among busy professionals.

 On top of standard leadership skills-related topics, personal wellbeing courses are also gaining popularity among leaders.